 While it’s great in theory, FHIR isn’t yet ready for prime time, and it’s also not without its challenges.
 In fact, FHIR shares many of the same challenges of HL7 integration – namely, that if different versions of FHIR are implemented in different systems, the two systems aren’t actually interoperable at all.
 Other inconsistenciesresult when EHR vendors don’t implement all available FHIR APIs – or if they do, they don’t implement the entire API.
 These inconsistencies undermine the goal of achieving interoperability.

-Thanks to Emissary’s use of universal APIs and a unified data model, you don’t need to worry about disparate applications having implemented different versions of FHIR, having implemented only certain FHIR APIs or failing to implement a particular FHIR API in full.
+Thanks to Integrate’s use of universal APIs and a unified data model, you don’t need to worry about disparate applications having implemented different versions of FHIR, having implemented only certain FHIR APIs or failing to implement a particular FHIR API in full.
 That means no more copying and faxing patient records to different departments and health systems to collaborate on patient care – and you don’t even need to wait for lengthy integration projects to start seamlessly exchanging healthcare information.
-And like FHIR promises, Emissary puts essential information into any workflow in real-time for use in clinical decision support and beyond.
+And like FHIR promises, Integrate puts essential information into any workflow in real-time for use in clinical decision support and beyond.